tashapiro/peloton-stats/README.md

 # Peloton Summary

-This project provides an overvieew on how to collect personal Peloton data to create and summarize one's own workout information.
+This project provides an overview on how to collect personal Peloton data to create and summarize one's own workout information.

 ## Peloton Background